LaboratorioBioinformatica/MARVEL/README.md

 ## Dependencies

 All scripts from this project were coded in [Python 3](https://www.python.org/).
 So, first of all, make sure you have it installed and updated.
-MARVEL's main scrip (marvel_bins.py) requires Prokka and its dependencies to be installed:
+MARVEL's main scrip (marvel_bins.py) requires Prokka and HMMER tools as dependencies.
+By installing Prokka, you will usually  install HMMER tools automatically.

 * [Prokka](https://github.com/tseemann/prokka) - Rapid Prokaryotic genome annotation.
+* [HMMER Tools](http://www.hmmer.org/) - Biosequence analysis using profile hidden Markov models

 These Python libraries are required: